princeyadav0136/DevTinder/revise.md

 = Add the userAuth Middleware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema methods to get JWT and validation of password

+- Create a List of API's you can think in Dev Tinder
+- Group mutiple routes uder respective routers